 When forecasting the useful life of a reserve study item, there are many factors that come in to play and different methods to predict the useful life.
 Useful life depends on climate, usage, maintenance, and judgment.
 A reserve analyst may use one of the following methods or a combination of them to forecast the useful life.

 Another way of determining the useful life is past performance in the community.
 Older communities have the advantage of historical costs and lives of various components.
-Sometimes it is possible to find a substantial difference in theoretical useful lives (from books) versus actual useful lives.
+Sometimes it is possible to find a substantial difference in theoretical useful lives (from books or public data) versus actual useful lives.
 The difference can be caused by a few different things.
 For instance, the reserve item may have gotten very high level use, the reserve item was subjected to severe weather on a more regular basis (i.e. landscaping directly next to asphalt paving), or it just worked much better/worse than typical items of similar nature.
+Having a meeting with the association is very important to figure out some of the historical life expectancies in the community.

 A third method is talking to an expert or local contractor in that field.
 Sometimes a reserve analyst will come across an obscure item and may not be familiar with its replacement cost or useful life.
 And since it is obscure, there may not be any relevant published data on it.
 In these cases, talking to an expert in that specific field is a good way approach.
 They can often give good cost and useful life information that is not widely known.